 The over-coverage rate is a share of sample units that are not a part of the target population.
-Within the Labour Force Survey, it presents a share of addresses selected in the sample, but for which the filed work (interviewing) showed that either they did not exist any more, or that they were generally unoccupied or that the dwelling found at that address was not intended for permanent residence (such as business premises, cottages, summer houses etc.).
-As the 2001 Census was used as a sample selection frame in 2013, the over-coverage rate was rather high at 17.4%.
+Within the Labour Force Survey, it presents a share of addresses selected in the sample, but for which the field work (interviewing) showed that either they did not exist anymore, or that they were generally unoccupied or that the dwelling found at that address was not intended for permanent residence (such as business premises, cottages, summer houses etc.).
+As the 2011 Census was used for the first time as a sample selection frame in 2014, the overcoverage rate was somewhat lower at 9.8%.